Quick Comparison

 How to Increase Testosterone Naturally: The Complete Evidence-Based Guide (2026)

+This is a comprehensive, evidence-based guide to how to increase testosterone naturally — organized by strength of clinical evidence, not supplement marketing claims.
 Testosterone is the primary anabolic hormone driving muscle mass, bone density, red blood cell production, libido, and cognitive function in men.
-Population-level testosterone has been declining for decades — the causes are multifactorial (environmental, dietary, lifestyle) and are genuinely concerning from a public health standpoint.
+Population-level testosterone has been declining for decades (Travison et al., JCEM, 2007, PMID: 17062768) — the causes are multifactorial (environmental, dietary, lifestyle) and are genuinely concerning from a public health standpoint.

 The good news is that significant portions of this decline are lifestyle-driven and reversible.
 The bad news is that the wellness industry’s response has been a $4 billion annual market of testosterone “booster” supplements with little evidence to justify most of their ingredients or claims.

-This guide separates the effective from the ineffective, ranked by strength of evidence.
+This guide separates the effective from the ineffective, ranked by strength of peer-reviewed evidence.

 The Foundations: Highest-Impact Lifestyle Factors